Your guide to the 2025 F1 Sprint format

 We can then make further changes to the MCL39 between the Sprint and the start of Grand Prix Qualifying.
 From the start of Qualifying, cars are then locked back into parc fermé for the final time.
 This gives teams more flexibility to change their setups for the Sprint and the Grand Prix, which have their own unique requirements.

-Oscar won the 2025 F1 Sprint in Qatar
+In 2024, Lando won the F1 Sprint in Brazil and Oscar won the F1 Sprint in Qatar

 Where will this format be used?